 Dr. Beber is an expert in the field of plastic surgery and specifically in many breast reduction techniques.
 Small breast reduction that is less than 1 cup size can be achieved with liposuction alone.
 However, this procedure technique is only possible for patients who have minimal ptosis (drooping) of the breasts since this technique only offers minimal breast lifting.

-Most patients that required removal of excess skin with the excess of breast tissue and therefore an incision are made to excess the skin.
+Most patients in Toronto that required removal of excess skin with the excess of breast tissue and therefore an incision are made to excess the skin.
 The incision are made around the edge of the areola and from the bottom of the areola to the crease under the breasts (also call a “vertical’ or “lollipop” technique).
 A third incision in the crease under the breast can also be added to allow for even more reduction in size if required.
 Often women find that there are extra skin just to the side of their breast on the chest wall also called “bra rolls” can be corrected.
 The bra rolls often stick out above or below the bra straps on the side.
-Many of Dr. Beber’s patient choose to reduce this concern by adding gentle liposuction to this area during the breast reduction procedure.
+Many of Dr. Beber’s patient in Toronto choose to reduce this concern by adding gentle liposuction to this area during the breast reduction procedure.

 External factors that could affect the breast size and positon could include weight gain, pregnancy and breast-feeding.
 Hence, it’s is very important that Dr. Beber’s breast reduction patients be at a stable weight before surgery.